LSU wins 1st NCAA championship, beating Clark and Iowa

 LSU shot 58% from the field in the opening 20 minutes, including going nine for 12 from behind the arc.
 The Tigers finished the game shooting 54% from the field, including making 11 of 17 3-pointers.

-Clark had 16 points and five assists before picking up her third foul with 3:56 to go in the half, which didn’t go over well with the sellout crowd of more than 19,000 fans that included first lady Jill Biden and Billie Jean King, who sat together in a luxury box above the court.
+Clark had 16 points and five assists before picking up her third foul with 3:56 to go in the half, which didn’t go over well with the sellout crowd of more than 19,000 fans.

-Before this game, Carson had gone scoreless in five of her seven postseason games in her career.
-She had 11 points in this NCAA Tournament before Sunday.
+Before Sunday, Carson had gone scoreless in five of her seven postseason games in her career.
+She had 11 points in this NCAA Tournament before the finale.

 It was high-scoring first quarter despite there being a lot of stoppages because of foul calls, which made getting into an offensive flow more difficult.
 Clark had a huge first quarter, scoring 14 points, but Iowa trailed 27-22.